 The thought of losing a dog from worm infestations sounds horrific.
 Worms can cause dogs a lot of pain and if they’re not properly treated, their health could seriously be compromised.

 If you are in any doubt concerning your dog’s symptoms, you should always contact your vet for a proper diagnosis.
 Some symptoms could be another illness looming.
-For more information on signs and symptoms of worms in dogs go HERE.
+For more information on signs and symptoms of worms in dogs, we have a comprehensive guide at the ned of this page.

 When choosing OTC dog worming tablets or natural preventatives select organic and/or cold pressed when possible.
 Organic produce and products are usually processed differently and are more potent.